 She pops up in the story again months later, when Gomara and Díaz say Malinche gave Cortés evidence that the Aztec-allied city of Cholula was plotting against the Spaniards.
-In actuality, Cortés had been planning an attack on Cholula for weeks and just needed an excuse.
+In actuality, Cortés had been planning an attack on Cholula with his local allies, the Tlaxcala, and just needed an excuse.
 So Cortés told his men that Malinche informed him about a Cholulan plot to kill the Spaniards.
 This justified his attack on Cholula as a “preemptive” strike.

 As far as we know today, Malinche did not provide any such information.
 Cortés pulled off an effective reversal by blaming his own actions on the Aztec and their allies, while also unknowingly laying the groundwork for Malinche’s reputation as a betrayer of her people.

 The First Mestizo?

 Another pervasive myth is that Cortés took Malinche as his concubine during the conquest, after Puertocarrero returned to Spain.
 But Cortés was given other girls during that time, including Moctezuma’s own daughter.
-There's even some evidence from historian Hugh Thomas that Cortés may have brought one of his Spanish mistresses from Cuba.
+There's evidence from historian Hugh Thomas that Cortés brought his Spanish mistresses from Cuba.
 For Cortés, females were replaceable, whereas Malinche was the only person who could translate and give Cortés diplomatic advice during meetings with the natives.

 With an empire at stake, Cortés couldn’t risk having such a singularly important asset sidelined by pregnancy.
-Only after the fall of the Aztec capital did Malinche spend a brief time as Cortés’ consort and have a child by him.
-She later wound up marrying another Spaniard, with whom she had a daughter.
+Only after couple years after the fall of the Aztec capital did Malinche spend a brief time at Cortés’ home where he had coercive sexual relations with her.
+She became pregnant and was quickly married to another Spaniard.

 Cortés’ son by Malinche, Martín, is often inaccurately cited as Mexico’s first mixed-race child or mestizo.
 Although we may never know for sure, that distinction most likely goes to the children of a Spanish castaway named Gonzalo Guerrero and the Maya princess Zazil Há.